Indalo (band)

-Indalo is a Bangladeshi rock superband formed in 2012 by Jon Kabir.
+Indalo is a Bangladeshi soft rock band formed in 2012 by Zubair Hasan, Jon Kabir, Dio Haque and Ahsan Titu.

 Members

 Indalo was formed by vocalist and guitarist Jon Kabir from Black, guitarist and vocalist Zubair Hasan from Aashor, bassist Ahsan Titu from Aashor and Black, and drummer Dio Haque from Nemesis.

 Titu left the band after recording their first single, "ISD", with them.
 He was replaced by Bart Nandit Areng.
 After a sudden heart attack and a stroke, Dio Haque took a break from playing drums.
 Haque was the primary drummer of Nemesis and stopped playing drums professionally.
 Mubarak Milon was the drummer and played drums on "Miththa".
-Later Quazi Farhan replaced him and is now playing drums with them as the fourth member.
+Later Quazi Farhan replaced him and was playing drums with them as the fourth member.
+Farhan left the band after finishing recording their second album “Uttor Khujchi Dokkhine” (unreleased) and Milon was back to take over the role of their drummer once again.

 History

-After leaving Black, Jon Kabir would visited jamming sessions with Aashor, where Zubair and Titu would be jamming together.
+After leaving Black, Jon Kabir would visit jamming sessions with Aashor, where Zubair and Titu would be jamming together.
 Titu was an active member of Black at the time and Zubair came out of a roughly four-year hiatus.
 Three of them decided to jam together and found Dio as the drummer.
-This soon became Indalo, and they wrote their first single, "ISD".
+This soon became Indalo, and they wrote their first single, "ISD" as a new band.
 They first appeared before an audience on 10 November 2012, and rocked the curious new audience who attended the concert.
-There they performed "ISD" for the first time.
+At that event they performed "ISD" for the first time.

 "ISD" was recorded and released in 2013.
-It became a huge hit and is still one of their major hits.
+It became a massive hit and is still one of their major hits.
 The song was also one of the 13 tracks on Kokhon Kibhabe Ekhane Ke Jane, their first album, which was released in 2015.
 "ISD" was recorded with Titu on bass; Areng played bass on the remainder of the album.

 In concerts they have frequently played their own material as well as covers of international rock bands such as Soundgarden, Radiohead, Alice in Chains, Stone Temple Pilots, Pearl Jam and many others.
 They arranged many successful tribute concerts in the local underground concert scene.

 In 2017, they released the single "Chhobi" under the record label Gaanchill Music.
 The song came with a big-budget music video shot at Bandarban, directed by the national award-winning director, Taneem Rahman Aungshu.
 In 2018 they released another single, "Hobeki?", which had elements of grunge, psychedelia and alternative rock in an extraordinary format far from the conventional verses and choruses.
 The track features Zubair's unconventional guitar tones and elements, Kabir's powerful falsetto and belting, Haque's "other" persona as a drummer, and Areng's powerful bass.
 This track sealed the band as unpredictable, loved by their niche but faithful fans.
 Although they released the audio first, later they released the music video for the song.